View of Bolshoi Theater and Theater Square, 1932 (photo shows a sandbox in the center, something that seems impossible in our time).

 Published: November 14, 2017

 Moscow’s Theater Square is not only one of the most beautiful and popular squares, but also one of the oldest.
-There are three theatres in total that surround the square—the Bolshoi, the Maly, and the Russian Youth Theatres.
+There are three Theaters in total that surround the square—the Bolshoi, the Maly, and the Russian Youth Theaters.
 At the beginning of the 19th century, the square was named Petrovskaya Square, after the nearby Petrovka Street.
 Initially, the square was divided into northern and southern sections and, according to the design of Joseph Bové, the architect who planned the square after the Fire of 1812, the southern section was supposed to be separate from the northern section and blend in smoothly with the old Kitay Gorod Wall.

 In 1910 Theater Square was transformed, broken into two squares: northern and southern.
 The main composition of the southern square was Ivan Vitali’s fountain, which was built there in 1835 and decorated with allegorical figures representing Tragedy, Comedy, and Music.
 The fountain that currently stands in the northern square was built in 1949 during a renovation conducted by V.I.
 Dolganov.